Google Ads Keyword Match Types Explained (With Examples)

 • You want to reduce waste

-• You are optimizing campaigns
+• You are maximizing the campaigns.

 Many experts use exact matches for top-performing keywords.